Dr Justin Dixon

-Justin's research has primarily been conducted in sub-Saharan Africa, including South Africa, where his PhD research and postgraduate projects were undertaken and in Zimbabwe, where his postdoctoral research on antimicrobial resistance has been situated.
+Justin's research has primarily been conducted in sub-Saharan Africa, including South Africa, where his PhD research and postgraduate projects were undertaken, and in Zimbabwe, where his more recent research has been situated.
 Between 2011 and 2017, Justin worked with a research institute called the South African Tuberculosis Vaccines Initiative (SATVI), which runs TB vaccine trials in the Western Cape.
-Justin’s PhD thesis explored the effects of these trials on health seeking and delivery, care relations (especially between nurses and patients) and people's attempts to craft lives they consider to be moral, valuable and respectable in areas with high levels of gang violence.
+Justin’s PhD thesis explored the effects of these trials on health seeking and delivery, care relations (especially between nurses and patients) and people's attempts to live healthy, moral, and respectable lives in a context of profound social and economic marginalisation.

 Since joining LSHTM in 2017, Justin’s research has been primarily in the fields of antimicrobial resistance and multimorbidity.
 As part of the AMR Centre and the Anthropology of AMR Research Group, Justin has been involved in a range of research, public engagement, and capacity building projects, most notably as social science coordinator of the FCDO-funded FIEBRE study in Africa and Asia, and as co-investigator on a Wellcome Trust study examining the effects of mass typhoid vaccination on antimicrobial prescribing in Harare.